 We will be happy to answer frequently asked questions.
 Simply select the area that particularly interests you: Products, plants or shop order.
 Click on the desired question – the respective area then opens and the answer “pops up”.
-If you are interested in health benefits of the Aronia berry, please visit our Aronia Berry page.
+If you are interested in the benefits of the Aronia berry, please visit our Aronia Berry page.
 The plant itself is subject of our Aronia Plant page.

-Aronia Original Products
+Aronia ORIGINAL Products

 The main growing areas of the Aronia berry have always been in Eastern Europe, but the dark purple superberries are also becoming increasingly popular in other parts of the world.
 In Germany the Aronia is planted on more than 500 hectares.
 About half of this area is cultivated exclusively for our Aronia ORIGINAL products.
 Thus the berries for our 100% Aronia direct juices, which you can buy in health food stores or our online shop, come from organic and Demeter certified farmers in Germany and are also processed in regional juice pressing plants.